Initial walk: One zone

 Let's start with the beginner setup!
 During this fase, you can easily make your first map.
 Start with one zone, install the charging station on the lawn or on your patio close to the lawn and start to gain experience with Personal Robots.

-Complete the garden scan and find out how you can make Willow work in your garden.
+If you have not done so yet, complete the garden scan and find out how you can make Willow work in your garden.

 Step 1: Download the EEVE app from your App Store